/

 In large environments, typical patterns begin to emerge:

-Accounts or subscriptions with varying configurations;
+Accounts or subscriptions with varied configurations;

 Inconsistent tagging and cost allocation models;